GieskerB/FiniteStateMachine/README.md

 # FiniteStateMachine
-This is an attempt to create and simulate different types of finite state machines in C++
+This is an attempt to create and simulate different types of finite p_target_state machines in C++

-### Finite state machines that are planed:
+### Finite p_target_state machines that are planed:
 * DeterministicFiniteMachine
 * StackMachine
 * TuringMachine
-  * If possible we will also give the use the option to create a non deterministic version for each Machine
+  * If possible we will also give the use the option to create a non m_deterministic version for each Machine

 Erstellen eines solchen Atomaten: